akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The game is shy," he repeated, his voice a low rumble.
 "Or perhaps my knights have grown fat and lazy on my peace."

 Matilda smiled politely.
 “Peace is a rare gift, my lord,” she said softly, stepping closer.
 “It is the very thing you won in the County of Anjou back in February.
-Remember the betrothal promise for our young William?
-It cost you no blood, only a signature.”
+Remember the treaty at Gisors last year?
+Brittany is ours in all but name now, and your daughter sits there as Duchess.”

 Henry grunted, his fingers drumming on the oak.
 “If it holds.
 A promise is only as strong as the sword behind it.”